-paper will be discontinued until arrearare paid, except at the option of the pub-Papers sent out of the county must be paid or in advance.
+Papers sent out of the county must be paid for in advance.

-The "Business Engineer.
+The "Dusineus Engineer.

 Not long ago the magazine called System spoke of the "business engi-That is, it implied that the man who is to conduct a business requires a technical training and stands on as high an intellectual plane as the man who constructs a bridge.